starius/ScPrime/modules/renter/skynetblacklist/README.md

 # Pubaccess Blacklist

-The Pubaccess Blacklist modules manages a list of blacklisted Skylinks by tracking their merkleroots.
+The Pubaccess Blacklist modules manages a list of blacklisted Publinks by tracking their merkleroots.

 ## Subsystems